hareesh9999/user_management/README.md

 Within Course Management an user can view and subscribe to multiple courses.

-- [If user is already subscribed to a course he can'nt do that again].
+- If user is already subscribed to a course he can'nt do that again.
-- [Same course can be shared between multiple resources].
+- Same course can be shared between multiple resources.

 ## Test cases